C-Loftus/Princeton-Thesis/doc/main.md

 By building for a new ecosystem like Linux mobile devices,I wanted to not only solve an existing problem in the voice controlled accessibility ecosystem, but also anticipate future issues that wall come about due to a lack of accessibility support on new ARM mobile devices.

 Finally, as previously stated, Linux mobile devices can more easily run existing Linux software than alternatives like Android or IOS.
 First of all, this will allow me to experiment with a wide variety of user interfaces on top of my model.
-For instance, I can use and or adapt my previous research developing an open source voice parser for linux \footnote{\url{https://github.com/C-Loftus/Starling}}.
+For instance, I can use and or adapt my previous research developing an open source voice parser for Linux \footnote{\url{https://github.com/C-Loftus/Starling}}.
 This will allow me to lay the groundwork not only for new community based federated learning solutions,but also the interfaces and higher level accessibility software that will build on top of it .

 # Approach to Architecture Design